datawire/argo-rollouts/docs/features/traffic-management/ambassador.md

   name: endpoint
 ```

-And then configure the mapping to use it:
+And then configure the mapping to use it setting the `resolver` attribute:

 ```
 apiVersion: getambassador.io/v2